gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

 * P108 (URI has 'i', name does not)  (The CRM spec used to use different property names, e.g. P108_... and P108I_...)
 * E29 (typo after ISO)
 * Term hyperlinks appear to be auto-generated rather than based on the CRM term, which leads to a possibility that the hyperlinks may not be stable across different versons of the spec.
+* [P45_consists_of](http://erlangen-crm.org/docs/ecrm/current/#anchor-2135682683) and its inverse do not follow the convention of adding an "i" after the property number that is used by other property inverses.

 ### Validating and graphing RDF data